Tony Bleasdale

-Anthony John Bleasdale (1946 – 3 May 2024) was an Australian politician.
-He served as a Labor councillor on Blacktown City Council from 1996 and was Mayor of Blacktown at the time of his death in May 2024.
-He was deputy mayor between 2016 and 2019.
+Anthony John Bleasdale (1946 – 3 May 2024) was an Australian politician who served as a Labor councillor on Blacktown City Council from 1996.
+He was Deputy Mayor from 2016 to 2019 and Mayor of Blacktown from October 2019 until his death in May 2024.

-Bleasdale succeeded Stephen Bali as mayor in an extraordinary meeting of the council in October 2019 and was re-elected unopposed by the council on 9 September 2020.
+Bleasdale succeeded Stephen Bali as mayor at an extraordinary council meeting in October 2019 and was re-elected unopposed on 9 September 2020.

-In the 2010 Australia Day Honours he was awarded the Medal of the Order of Australia (OAM) for "service to the community as a supporter of charitable organisations, and to local government in the Blacktown area."
+In the 2010 Australia Day Honours, he was awarded the Medal of the Order of Australia (OAM) for “service to the community as a supporter of charitable organisations, and to local government in the Blacktown area.”